 Loans for a business

 A £10,000 loan taken out for business purposes is different from one taken out for personal use.
 Lenders often stipulate that their personal loans are not to be used for business purposes.
+Businesses also have access to a range of different finance products that might not be available to consumers.
 There are a variety of business loans available, and some are even government-backed – which can mean better rates for borrowers.

 Borrowing over a longer term can bring your monthly repayments down to more affordable levels.
 It also pushes up the overall cost of the loan however, making it important that you secure a competitive rate.

 Whether you’re buying a car, consolidating debt or planning your wedding, here are some examples of £10,000 loans at varying rates and loan terms.

 |Interest rate of 5.0% fixed p.a.||Interest rate of 10.0% fixed p.a.||Interest rate of 25.0% fixed p.a.|